jsquire4/unityService/README.md

   This route takes in a json string object, parses it into json, saves it to the database and then sends an email

 2. get (/reports/:report_id)
-  This route brings up a show page for the user that has successfully posted a report, and recieved an email.
-  The report id is generated and then added to the variable link in each email from the post(/reports)
+  This route brings up a show page for the user that has successfully posted a report, and recieved an email.The report id is generated and then added to the variable link in each email from the post(/reports)

 3. post (/secret_posting_url_for_previewing_email)
   This route is just to help with checking post data, and email development.
 Using the Postman application by Google makes it easier to decipher

 Current dependencies:
-bluebird
+- bluebird
-body-parser
+- body-parser
-config.json
+- config.json
-express
+- express
-express-handlebars
+- express-handlebars
-express-session
+- express-session
-formidable
+- formidable
-fs
+- fs
-handlebars-helpers
+- handlebars-helpers
-hogan.js
+- hogan.js
-mongo-sanitize
+- mongo-sanitize
-mongodb
+- mongodb
-mongoose
+- mongoose
-morgan
+- morgan
-nodemailer
+- nodemailer
-sendgrid
+- sendgrid
-url
+- url
-xoauth2
+- xoauth2